 The new interest in recording thoughts and speech (and letters) was far from unique to York.
 Other major towns were compiling similar collections, such as the City of London’s Journals (records of the court of common council, from 1416), the Coventry Leet Book (from the 1420s) or The Norwich Assembly Books (from the 1430s), and these collections of urban proceedings and correspondence coincide with the creation of more famous letter collections belonging to English gentry families (the Pastons from 1422, or the Stonors and Celys from around 1475).
 One immediate context for the compilation of all these collections was the gradual decline of the government of Henry VI into civil war, his deposition in 1461, and the coronation in his place of Edward IV, the first Yorkist king.
 A great deal of the material collected in these volumes relates to such political issues.
 The growth of such civic letter collections in a period of civil war (reflecting in part the keen need of the crown to save and assert its authority in regions that were at some distance from London) can be compared to the situation in contemporary France, where the increase in both letter writing by the crown to provincial towns, and the practice of keeping copies of such letters in urban registers, was a reflection of the crown’s deliberate attempt to engage provincial communities, particularly those furthest from the centre such as Amiens or Lyon, more actively in political discourse during a period of the restoration of royal authority under Charles VII and Louis XI (between the 1430s and 1483).
 In particular Louis XI’s correspondence with the towns of Bourges, Poitiers and Tours between 1463 and 1470 employed a strongly affective rhetoric, and peaked in volume during diplomatic and military crises.
 His letters were used to convey political news, to appeal for surveillance against sedition, to mobilise resources, and to seek to impose his own candidates in civic offices.
 Similarly in Burgundy municipal registers reveal the extent of correspondence with the ducal court during periods of civil conflict and insecurity, as well as their contemporary use and influence in other forms of historical record.
 Perhaps with these precedents in mind, Edward IV was a prolific writer of letters to provincial English towns.
 For example, he wrote in very familiar terms to the City of Coventry from London on the day after he became king in 1461, again one week later, and again from York just six weeks later, to urge them ‘lovingly and with good hearts’ to join him in the suppression of rebels and the array of defensible men.
 His letters were copied into Coventry’s Leet Book.
 As the century progressed, however, such correspondence between the crown and its county cities became more discursive, touched on a wider number of topics, and was used for much more than simple reception of information from the crown.
 By the end of the century, letters could also be used by the City to achieve a diplomatic victory against the king.
 In protracted correspondence early in the reign of Henry VII, the Mayor and aldermen of York deftly and politely (but persistently) resisted the king’s desire to replace certain of their civic officials with candidates of his own choice.

+Aurality and the Culture of Civic Politics.